wabbajack-tools/mod-lists/phoenix-flavour/readme.md

 ### 1.5 ENB Settings

 ENBs are never mandatory, but are highly recommended.
-The Phoenix Flavour recommends using Visceral ENB.
+The Phoenix Flavour recommends using Silent Horizons ENB.

 Also important to note: many of the mods installed here rely on an ENB.
 If you choose not to install an ENB, you will have some strange looking textures, such as flat blue snow that seems to hover on top of the ground, for example.
 There is a section on the main guide that details how to properly remove ENB and ENB related mods.